dylandoamaral/uptime-card/README.md

 ## Additional information ℹ️
 ### Ok and ko options

-By default, the uptime card will be in `unknown` state because it doesn't know which status correspond to an `ok` signal or a `ko` signal.
+For non binary sensor, the uptime card will be in `unknown` state because it doesn't know which status correspond to an `ok` signal or a `ko` signal.
 You can specify it using either `ok` or `ko` options.

 These options follow the following rules:
 - if ok is not defined and ko is not defined -> `unknown`